icedterminal/random-powershell-scripts/README.md

 # What's Here
-* wallpaper - Does the job of moving an image around for you so you can have high quality wallpapers.
+* Quality_Wallpaper.ps1	- Manual work around for high quality wallpaper.
+* Reset_Icon_Thumb_Cache.ps1 - Deletes icon and thumb cache.
+Some files will need to be removed with Disk Cleanup
-* UWP_Removal - Safe to remove pre-installed UWP apps.
+* UWP_Removal_Reference.ps1 - Safe to remove UWP apps.
+* scripted_backup.ps1 - Copies important user and program data to be restored when reinstalling Windows